Transfer from court to VCAT

 Offences under the Residential Tenancies Act

 There are numerous offences in the RT Act.
 Offences are reportable to CAV.
-Upon receiving a complaint, CAV may caution a party, issue an A notice stating that a summary offence has been committed.
-It also states the amount of any fine that has to be paid.
-Includes many driving and parking offences.
-Also referred to as an ‘on-the-spot-fine’. (s 510C) or prosecute (pt 13).
+Upon receiving a complaint, CAV may caution a party, issue an infringement notice (s 510C RT Act) or prosecute (pt 13).

 The most notable of the offences in the RT Act are:

-- It is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). for a person to make false or fraudulent representations about a RT Act provision, or a term included/to be included in a tenancy agreement, or a matter affecting a person’s rights or duties under the RT Act, or a tenancy agreement or a proposed tenancy agreement (s 501).
+- It is an offence for a person to make false or fraudulent representations about a RT Act provision, or a term included or to be included in a rental agreement, or a matter affecting a person’s rights or duties under the RT Act, or a rental agreement or a proposed tenancy agreement (s 501).

-- It is an offence for a person, by threat or intimidation, to persuade/attempt to persuade a personn to not exercise their rights to take or continue proceedings under RT Act (s 502).
+- It is an offence for a person, by threat or intimidation, to persuade or attempt to persuade a person to not exercise their rights to take or continue proceedings under RT Act (s 502).

-- A landlord/landlord’s representative who obtains possession of rented premises in respect of which a Notice to Vacate has been given under sections 256–259, must not let the premises to a person for use primarily as a residence before the end of six months after the date on which the notice was given (s 264), with the exception of the named family member in a section 258 notice.
+- A rental provider/rental provider’s representative who obtains possession of a rented premises in respect of which a Notice to Vacate that has been given under sections 91ZY–91ZZB of the RT Act, must not let the premises to a person for use primarily as a residence before the end of six months after the date on which the notice was given (s 91ZZH), with the exception of the named family member in a section 91ZZA notice.